kaiianleung/kaiianleung.github.io/content/authors/admin/_index.md

 ## About Me

-Kai (she/her) is currently pursuing her PhD in Rehabilitation Sciences (SLP stream), with a collaborative specialization in neuroscience.
+I am currently pursuing my PhD in Rehabilitation Sciences (SLP stream), with a collaborative specialization in Neuroscience.

-Her doctoral research, conducted in collaboration with the Hospital for Sick Children, focuses on examining language and cognition in linguistically diverse children following a pediatric stroke, aiming to better understand the neurodiversity of bilingual development.
-Additionally, she is working on a mixed-methods study to develop a bilingual language history tool for clinical use also as part of her thesis research.